 Additional documentation resources include:

-- Instrumentation for page load timing and Page load timing process (overview of New Relic Browser's page load timing feature)
+- Instrumentation for page load timing and Page load timing process (overview of New Relic Browser)

-- Optional manual page load timing with Django (steps on doing this same manual instrumentation process with a Django application)
+- Manual Browser instrumentation with Django (steps on doing this same manual instrumentation process with a Django application)

-- Troubleshooting page view monitoring (procedures for troubleshooting your setup for page load timing, sometimes referred to as real user monitoring or RUM)
+- Troubleshooting page view monitoring (procedures for troubleshooting your Browser installation)